A month has passed since we last wrote. You'll recall that we loaded Sequoia

 in Jacksonville, Florida.
 At that time we didn't know her exact destination nor when she would get there.
 At some point not too long before we had decided that the freighter might arrive as soon as the second week of May, so we bought our plane tickets for May 3 with the thought that we could be tourists until the boat arrived.
 We had about 10 days at home, which gave us time to do some final packing and get the house ready for our 4 months absence.
 There were instructions for our house-sitter, Dave Mangan, canceling the newspapers, doing some banking, getting plants set up for watering - you get the idea.

 could be stored on the hard next winter, and we got lucky: the first one we looked at appears to be excellent: the Port Solent Marina just north of Portsmouth.
 The entrance to the marina has locks (something entirely new for us) because of the extreme tides on the south coast of England.
-Our other very interesting expedition while in Portsmouth was to the Isle of Wight where we saw Queen Victoria's "beach house" and the much older Carrisbrooke Castle.
+Our other very interesting expedition while in Portsmouth was to the Isle of Wight where we saw Queen Victoria's "Osborne House" (where much of the upcoming film, "Victoria and Abdul" was filmed) and the much older Carrisbrooke Castle.
 We also saw our first ever "chain ferry" across the Medina River.

 , and trying to find out when and where she's going.
 First she went to Wilmington, North Carolina, to take on wood pellets intended for a buyer in Belgium.
 There was a significant delay in Wilmington due to rain: the wood pellet owner would not allow them to be loaded if there was any rain at all.
 Once she got started across the Atlantic, there was constant back and forth with the shipping company about when and where she'd be docking.

 any sooner than necessary, and yet - the longer you wait to book transportation, the more expensive it gets.
 The Eurostar (the 200-mph train which goes from London to various European destinations) is only £29 if booked 30 days ahead, but if you get within about 5 days of your travel date, it costs £120 or more.
 We finally just picked a date based on information we had, and traveled to Ghent Belgium on May 12, which turned out to be 4 days too soon.
 Ka-ching - there goes 4 days of Schengen time.